 Training has to be seen as a 24/7 activity.
 There are times when the intense full-day or multi-day program is best.
 But to make them really work, there has to be continuous reinforcement using other sales training activities.

 The sales training selected doesn’t fit or is simply lousy.

 You wouldn’t get on an airplane going to a location you don’t want to go to, right?
 You get on an airplane to go where you need to go.
 Same thing with a sales training program — you select the one that is going to fit your needs.

 No business buys anything just for the fun of it.
 Businesses only buy things because there is going to be a return on investment.
 Same thing for training.
 If it’s expected to work, then develop a way to measure the return on investment.

-If this is the feeling, then it’s time to put your head in the sand and think life is going to be just fine.
-Sorry, the failure to invest in the development of people is one of the biggest reasons for employee turnover and low morale.
+Get your head out of the sand.
+The failure to invest in the development of people is one of the biggest reasons for employee turnover and low morale.